stacy-rendall/pandas-101/readme.md

 ## Note

 There are a **lot** of ways to install Python, manage packages, run analyses and interact with Notebooks.
-Advanced users can take these recommendations with a hefty grain of salt - this repository outlines a simple and stable flow that should be easy for Python or Pandas beginners to get started with.
+Advanced users can take these recommendations with a hefty grain of salt - this repository outlines a simple and stable flow that should be easy for Python/Pandas beginners.

 IPython Notebooks provide a visual interactive means of running Python scripts and immediately viewing the output.
-This is very handy in some situations and not useful or appropriate in other contexts.
-To develop complex flows I often find myself developing the core functionality against a test dataset in a Notebook and then copying the functional code to a script for the "real" runs.
+Notebooks are very handy in some situations, but not appropriate in other contexts.
+Sometimes, I will use a Notebook to develop core functionality using a test dataset, then copy the functional code out for something like an API service, other times a Notebook is all I need.

 ## Prerequisites